-No one likes to wait further unnecessarily mostly while downloading games or updating any game.
+No one likes to wait further unnecessarily, mostly while downloading games or updating any game.
 However, some of the unlucky Nintendo Switch players are getting irritated with the poor internet speed than others even if the network strength or speed is good enough.
-So, without wasting any more time, let’s jump into the solutions below.
+So, without wasting more time, let’s jump into the solutions below.

 Downloading On Nintendo Switch is too slow: How to Fix?